 You are to demonstrate your working program to the TA on or before the due date.
 You will be asked about your code; be prepared to show it and discuss it.
 If you are working with a partner, make sure that both of you understand how all the code works.

-In addition to the demonstration, you should send email to the Lab TA with a written summary of any problems you encountered, any suggestions you have for improvement, and a reasonable estimate of the total time you and your partner spent completing this lab.
+In addition to the demonstration, you should submit via Learning Suite a .txt or .pdf document with a written summary of any problems you encountered, any suggestions you have for improvement, and a reasonable estimate of the total time you and your partner spent completing this lab.
 Also, include the number of lines your application was able to clear.

 You should study the application programs from previous labs for insight into how your code should be organized.
 If you cannot think of an obviously better way of organizing your code, it is recommended that you organize your code as follows: Create multiple tasks; one will handle the arrival of new pieces and then call a placement function for new corner pieces and a different placement function for new straight pieces.
 A second task is dedicated to communication with Simptris, and a third task tracks statistics.
 After lab 6, you should see obvious benefits of using a queue to communicate between the tasks that handle new pieces and the task that communicates with Simptris.
 You could use semaphores, queues, or events to allow ISRs to communicate the new piece details with the task(s) handling piece placement.